-To further fine-tune his ward's progress, Guru Vikram Singh would pass the baton to Pt.
-Rammohan Maharaj, cousin to the legendary Pt.
-Birju Maharaj.
+To further fine-tune his ward's progress, Guru Vikrama Singhe would pass the baton to Pt.
+Rammohan Maharaj.
 He would further develop upon the core foundation of Kathak that was now firmly established.
-To polish and refine the final product, Pali Chandra would receive further training under the watchful eye of Shri.
-Kapila Raj, a prominent figure in the Lucknow Kathak arena.
+To polish and refine the final product, Guru Dr Pali Chandra would receive further training under the watchful eye of Kapila Raj, a prominent figure in the Lucknow Kathak arena.
 These gurus together ensured that a young Pali was now ready to burst into the limelight.

 After years of arduous effort, Pali Chandra was officially ready to debut as a professional Indian classical dancer.
 She performed at national and global competitions, reaffirming her teacher's faith in her abilities with many awards and victories.
 Here she learned the art of absorbing the traditions and practices of different places, the nuances of being a professional, and the street smarts of filtering and accepting criticism.

-Bolstered by this success when streaming was not a popular buzzword, she launched www.learnkathakonline.com, a dedicated portal for Kathak education.
+Bolstered by this success when streaming was not a popular buzzword, she launched learnkathakonline.com, a dedicated portal for Kathak education.
 The response was overwhelmingly positive and led to further demands for a whole new channel dedicated to learners in Hindi.
 This lead to the birth of 'Kathak in Hindi' (Kathak Shikshan Online), among the foremost storehouses of digital Kathak education.
 This initiative is making her a household name in the field of kathak with a promise to reach out to millions of enthusiasts all over the world.

 The Gurukuls attract students from all walks of life, and teachers are instructed to create tailor-made plans for each based on their specific needs.
 The dancer brings a concept they wish to work upon, and the Gurukul offers the guiding hand that helps them reach their goal.
 Residency programs are also offered here to aid the student further.
 Guru Pali's dream is to enshrine the code of nritya into the next generation, the way she received them from her Gurus.
 Her style is her own creation, a blend of the past with shades of what is to come, interspersed with a healthy dose of a lifetime spent in devotion to dance.
 She is an ambassador of Kathak, a symbol of the unifying power of the artform.